New York Markets

 Union Square Christmas market is a great place to go to if you want to enjoy some Christmas snacks or mulled wine.
 There are almost 100 stalls and its location, in the middle of Manhattan, makes it easily accessible.
 You’ll be able to find a wide array of Christmas gifts at this market too.
 If you’re lucky, you might see some carollers, which will surely get the festive juices flowing!

-The Union Square Christmas market dates for 2018 are from November 15th until December 24th (closed on Thanksgiving).
+The Union Square Christmas market is open from the end of November until December 24th (closed on Thanksgiving).

 Bryant Park Christmas Market